-We make good students better!
+We Make Good Students Better!
 Tutoring is free and students may begin using services at any point in the semester.
-Learning Assistants -most of whom are current or former Cuyamaca students, themselves - help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.
-Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center course and student need.
-For more information and current hours, please, visit the website at: www.cuyamaca.edu/tutoring
+Learning Assistants -- most of whom are current or former Cuyamaca students, themselves help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.

+Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center depending on the course and student need.
+For more information and current hours, please visit the website at: www.cuyamaca.edu/tutoring or email at cuyamaca.tutoring@gcccd.edu.